I am a parent. How can I get involved?

 Does everyone get a part in the show?

 Our goal is to have as many students involved in a production as possible.
 That said, there is no guarantee that all who audition will get a part, including those who may have been cast in a previous production.
-However, there are always plenty of opportunities for everyone to participate, either on stage or behind the scenes.

 I am interested in being on the crew.
 Do I still need to audition?